berlinplan/berlinplan.github.io/readme.md

 Societies merge when they share the same values.
 > <sub> By uniting Buddhist societies in Asia and South America under a shared set of values, it becomes possible to establish a unified nation. </sub>

-**Could this lead to a meaningful cultural inspiration?**

-> Would other societies adopt the positive values of a high-performing for example Buddhist society?

-> Could Muslims be inspired by Christians who have healthier babies due to avoiding cousin marriages?

-> Can Christians be inspired by Muslims to reduce alcohol consumption and have more stable relationships?
+## Cultural inspiration or Multiculturalism Scam?

+> Comparisons are inherent to human cognition and can aid in personal growth (185).
+When a society excels, its positive values can inspire and influence other societies.

 #### How did cultural inspiration occur in the past?

-> <sub> Cultural influences between Asia and the West have been diverse, including the introduction of mathematical zero and the binary code (226). </sub>

-> <sub> Western influences on Eastern culture have been significant, particularly in the modern era, impacting aspects such as food, fashion, lifestyle, and governance (227). </sub>
+> <sub> Cultural influences between Asia and the West have been diverse, with notable contributions like mathematical zero and the binary code (226).
+Western influences have had a significant impact on Eastern culture, shaping aspects such as food, fashion, lifestyle, and governance (227).
+Atatürk, Tsar Peter I, Iranian Reza Shah, and Japan have all experienced varying degrees of Westernization and modernization (182, 181, 183, 184). </sub>

-> <sub> During Atatürk's rule, Westernizing reforms were implemented across political, legal, religious, cultural, social, and economic policies (182). </sub>

-> <sub> In 1698, Tsar Peter I of Russia introduced a beard tax as part of an effort to align Russian society with Western European models (181). </sub>

-> <sub> One of the Westernizing actions taken by Iranian Reza Shah was the enforcement of Western suits and hats for men (183).  </sub>

-> <sub> Japan underwent early Westernization and modernization (184).) </sub>

-#### How do cultures influence and inspire one another?

-> <sub> Comparisons are a natural part of human cognition and can contribute to the process of self-improvement (185). <sub>

-## Multiculturalism: Does it lead to a tolerant and open-minded society or foster parallel societies?
+## Multiculturalism: a tolerant and open-minded society or parallel paralyzed societies?

 > Multiculturalism is often viewed as a means to promote cultural exchange, tolerance, openness, and new ideas.
-However, studies indicate that it can also lead to social tensions, culture clashes, polarization, marginalization, and language problems.(110)
+However, studies indicate that it lead to social tensions, culture clashes, polarization, marginalization, and language problems.(110)

 > A bounded confidence model describes consensus-like opinion dynamics, where agents interact only when their opinions are sufficiently similar.
 (111)